Goloso98/LoA-ai-js/README.md

 ## How to run and play the game

-A simple double click on the index.html file is enough
+A simple double click on the index.html file is enough to start the game.
+When you open the page there's a board and under it the options of how you want to play the game, you select the following options:

+- Human vs Human
+- Human vs AI
+- Ai vs Human
+- AI vs AI

+The AI has 4 different levels Easy, Medium, Hard and Very Hard.